 We would watch the rest of the sunrise at the bedouin encampment, enjoying shisha and hot tea with them as we communicated with them in smiles and appreciation.

 They made us some breakfast.
-We didn’t care what we were eating at that point.
+We wouldn’t care what we were eating at this point.

 After an hour relaxing at their camp we got back on our horses and rode towards the pyramids.

 A word of warning, though, The Sphinx is actually much smaller than you may have been led to believe.